 McKenzie Mechanical Diagnosis and Therapy (MDT)

-Dr. Krebs and Dr. Krefman are certified in the McKenzie Method at Chicago Spine and Sports.
+Dr. Krebs, Dr. Donahue, and Dr. Krefman are all certified in the McKenzie Method at Chicago Spine and Sports.
+This makes Chicago Spine and Sports the ONLY Chiropractic Office in Chicago to have 3 Credentialed MDT providers.
 The McKenzie Method is an assessment protocol that has been very effect to help diagnosis and treatment many musculoskeletal issues, including but not limited to sciatica, degenerative disc disease, herniated discs and arthritis.

 What is the McKenzie Method?